lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 [Express](https://expressjs.com/) (or Express.js) is a super lightweight and flexible web application framework that provides a robust set of features for web and mobile applications.

-We're using Express to build an API and Express comes with a whole bunch of HTTP utility methods and middleware, making creation of a robust API quick and easy.
+We're using Express to build an API and Express comes with a whole bunch of HTTP utility methods and middleware, making the creation of a robust API quick and easy.

 ### MongoDB